BekahHW/BekahHW.github.io/_posts/2023-03-21-Interview Culture Questions.md

 - What’s your mission?
 What are your core values (if they don’t know the answer, that tells you how seriously they’re taken)?
 - Can I talk to someone in your organization that’s a part of {cultural initiative}?

 That’s a starter list.
-And I wish we didn’t have to go through this.
-But the reality is that as human beings, we all thrive in different environments.
+As human beings, we all thrive in different environments.
 So finding the right environment for you, the environment that allows you to thrive, is one where you ask questions to decide if it works for you.
 I don’t think there’s a perfect work environment.
 There might be compromises, but each of us--individually--knows where we draw the line.
 So how close to the line do you want to compromise for company culture?